freeman-lab/gl-scene/README.md

 #### `element.hide()`

 Hide the given element.
 For a shape, will remove it from the scene.
-For a light, will remove its effects.
+For a light, will remove its effect on the scene.

 #### `element.show()`

 Show the given element.
+For a shape, will add it back to the scene.
+For a light, will include its effect on the scene.

 #### `element.toggle()`